lsst-sqre/sqr-086/index.md

 ```

 With a query string syntax, we could let the client get a subset of the collection.
-for example, all columns that start with a prefix:
+For example, all columns that start with a prefix:

 ```{code-block}
 GET /ook/links/domain/rubin/dr/dr1/tables/visit/columns?prefix=visit_
 ```

-The response includes both a data field and a separate pagination field:
+The response includes both a data object and a separate pagination object:

 ```{code-block} json
 {